Jean-Sébastien Giguère: Anaheim Ducks (2000–2010)

 Giguère's playoff MVP performance was rewarded in the off-season with a four-year contract extension, signed on September 10, 2003.
 However, his performance was inconsistent throughout much of the 2003–04 season as the Mighty Ducks missed the 2004 playoffs.
 Giguère posted a 17–31–6 record and his GAA increased to 2.62.
 Due to the 2004–05 NHL lock-out that cancelled the entire 2004–05 NHL season, Giguère went overseas to play for the Hamburg Freezers in Germany.

 Giguère returned to an improved Mighty Ducks squad as NHL play resumed in 2005–06.
 Anaheim returned to the playoffs and made it to the Western Conference Finals, where they were eliminated by the Edmonton Oilers.
 Giguère, however, appeared in just four games, as Russian rookie backup Ilya Bryzgalov took over the starting position during the post-season.
-Giguère missed the first game of the opening round against Calgary due to injury, but returned for Games 2 through 5.
-During Game 5, Giguère was pulled after allowing three goals on eight shots, where Bryzgalov took over and subsequently reeled off three-straight shutouts spanning the first and second rounds against Calgary and the Colorado Avalanche, tying an NHL playoff record and breaking Giguère's 2003 club record of consecutive playoff shutout minutes.
+Giguère missed the first game of the opening round against Calgary due to injury, but returned for games two through five.
+During game five, Giguère was pulled after allowing three goals on eight shots, where Bryzgalov took over and subsequently reeled off three-straight shutouts spanning the first and second rounds against Calgary and the Colorado Avalanche, tying an NHL playoff record and breaking Giguère's 2003 club record of consecutive playoff shutout minutes.

 Entering the final season of his contract in 2006–07, Giguère reclaimed the starter's role.
 In the first month of the season, October 2006, he did not lose a single game in regulation.
 He proceeded to put up a career-high 36 wins in 56 games.
 Prior to the beginning of the 2007 playoffs, Giguère and his wife welcomed a newborn son.
 Giguère missed the Ducks' last three regular season games as well as the first three games of their opening round matchup with Minnesota, with Bryzgalov taking over in Giguère's absence.
 Giguère returned late in the series and was the Ducks' starter the rest of the way.
-During the second round against Vancouver, his eight-game overtime winning streak in the playoffs was snapped on April 27, 2007, in a 2–1 defeat in Game 2.
-Nevertheless, Giguère and the Ducks went on to eliminate the Canucks en route to the 2007 Stanley Cup Finals, where they won their first-ever Stanley Cup championship in a 6–2 Game 5 win over the Ottawa Senators on June 6.
+During the second round against Vancouver, his eight-game overtime winning streak in the playoffs was snapped on April 27, 2007, in a 2–1 defeat in game two.
+Nevertheless, Giguère and the Ducks went on to eliminate the Canucks en route to the 2007 Stanley Cup Final, where they won their first-ever Stanley Cup championship in a 6–2 game five win over the Ottawa Senators on June 6.